reeceyang/bobaboss/README.md

 - [x] refine search
 - [x] credit unsplash photographers
 - [x] trending review api endpoint
+- [x] contact form for if a shop is missing
+- [x] cancel edit button
+- [x] vote helpful and unhelpful

 not going to work on